 There is no information that M. bovis BCG or VPM1002BC might be more resistant, or might better survive in the natural environment than wildtype M. bovis.
 An extensive literature search revealed no natural hosts for the pure laboratory strain M. bovis BCG.
 It is unlikely that the introduction of the L. monocytogenes listeriolysin into VPM1002BC has changed its non-resistance in the natural environment.
 Therefore, a similar survival time of VPM1002BC compared to M. bovis BCG and the wild type M. bovis can be predicted if it should be dispersed into the natural environment.
 Moreover, long time spreading of the vaccine strain M. bovis BCG into the environment has never been detected, even though it is in use for almost 100 years.
 An extensive literature search did not turn up any reports on spreading of the highly attenuated M. bovis BCG strain.
-One report by Young, et al. (12) shows that M. bovis BCG (Pasteur) deteriorates quickly in soil within 60 days.
-Another study revealed that orally M. bovis BCG-vaccinated brushtail possums (Tichosurus vulpecula) showed no M. bovis BCG in their faeces after 1 week (13).
+One report by Young, et al. [17] shows that M. bovis BCG (Pasteur) deteriorates quickly in soil within 60 days.
+Another study revealed that orally M. bovis BCG-vaccinated brushtail possums (Tichosurus vulpecula) showed no M. bovis BCG in their faeces after 1 week [18].
 Both reports show that BCG is not viable in the environment.
 Furthermore, no natural habitats of M. bovis BCG are known.
+Transmission of M. bovis in the environment has so far not been observed.
+An extensive literature search found no reports.

-In case of bladder cancer instillation, BCG in the urine of patients after intravesical treatment with standard BCG was detectable for approx. 1 week (14).
+In case of bladder cancer instillation, BCG in the urine of patients after intravesical treatment with standard BCG was detectable for approx. 1 week [19].
 Data from phase I part of the clinical trial SAKK 06/14 shows that VPM1002BC is even less persistent in urine of patients.
 Already after 24 hours after instillation no CFU were detectable (see section A2.16).